 Other paintings are floral patterns.

-Tops of columns contain drawings of drawings of dancing women (apsaras) with lotuses.
+Tops of columns contain drawings of dancing women (apsaras) with lotuses.
 One of the pillars contains also a drawing of the couple.
 These drawings have been carried out with outstanding talent.
 Southern pillar contains drawings of king and queen with an umbrella over them.

 Most likely the colors initially were vivid, now they are more grey.
-The technique of the drawing shows well-developed style in art.
+The technique of the drawing shows a well-developed style in art.
 India has a long tradition of painting on the rock with many Neolithic and later paintings in natural caves.

 Walls of Sittanavasal Cave are not very even and thus the plaster has different thickness – from 1 to 8 mm.
 The first layer of plaster contains coarse sand, second is finer – this is similar to the technique of European frescoes.
 The pigment was mixed with the lime and possibly some gum (in the black pigment) as well.
 The color was put on dry plaster.
 It adhered to the plaster extremely well – persisting more than 1000 years.
 Medieval artists had deep knowledge (which is lost now) about the natural pigments – colors did not bleach when mixed with lime and very well withstood the test of time.
 Artists in Sittanavasal have used black, green, yellow, orange, blue and white pigments.